mikedilger/mosaic-spec/docs/core_tags.md

 `OFFSET` is the offset into the content where the mention appears.

-`ID` is the id of the quoted record.
+`ADDR` is the address of the quoted record.

 This is a quote of another record by address.